 All social housing landlords are regulated by the Regulator of Social Housing which sets a series of requirements; these are called the Regulatory Standards.

-The Regulatory Standard for repairs is the Home Standard – ensuring that social housing landlords maintain properties and carry out their repairing responsibilities.
+The Regulatory Standard for repairs is the Safety and Quality Standard – ensuring that social housing landlords maintain properties and carry out their repairing responsibilities.

 Landlord responsibilities